-(CanadaHelps.org charges a very reasonable fee to handle the accounting of charitable reciepts.
-This greatly reduces our work load here at IFL Canada association.)
+(CanadaHelps.org charges a very reasonable fee to handle the accounting of charitable receipts.
+This greatly reduces our work load here at IFL Canada Association.)

 Marcia Kostelyk, co-founder of Insulin For Life Canada (IFLC), is a registered nurse.
 As a certified diabetes educator, she has worked with children living with Type 1 diabetes and their families since 1999, encouraging and empowering those living with diabetes so they can live life to the fullest.
 Marcia’s interest in creating IFLC began while she was attending the International Diabetes conference in Montreal and heard what ‘Insulin for Life Australia’ was doing with unwanted insulin.
 Her passion is to advance the positive impact of ‘Insulin For Life Canada’ by communicating its mission and networking with diabetes leaders across the country.

-Karen Johnston graduated with a degree in nursing, and completed her masters as a nurse practitioner.
+Karen Johnston graduated with a degree in nursing and completed her masters as a nurse practitioner.
 She works with children and young adults diagnosed with Type 1 and Type 2 diabetes.
-Karen currently runs a transition clinic to prepare adolescents for transition to adult diabetes programs.
+Karen currently runs a transition clinic to prepare adolescents for the transition to adult diabetes programs.
 Karen has also taught pediatric nursing for the University of Alberta and the University of Alberta School of Nursing.
-These experiences gives her a unique insight into diabetes issues.
+These experiences give her a unique insight into diabetes issues.